nayansurve/BasicJavaPrograms/README.md

-# 🚀 Basic Core Java Programs
+# 🚀 Basic Core Java Program

 Welcome to the **Basic Core Java Programs** repository! 🎉
 This repo contains simple and beginner-friendly **Java programs** that cover the most important concepts of **Core Java**.